 Many bully sticks are simply a single pizzle, but manufacturers also offer gigantic versions, which are made by braiding several individual pizzles together.
 A braided bully stick is often the best option for large doggos and heavy chewers.

-Without further ado, here are some of our favorite bully sticks currently out on the market.
+Without further ado, here are some of the best bully sticks for dogs currently out on the market.

 Understand that bully sticks don’t vary terribly much from each other, so just about any of these should work for your pooch (assuming you select the perfect size).
 That said, we’ve tried to highlight the biggest distinctions between the various brands.